Gokuin/CMPINF0010/Version-Control/Version_Control_Repo/README.md

 - Code Of Conduct taken from Contributor Covenant

 ## Code of Conduct Choice
-- The reason I choose the Code of Conduct provided by the Contributor Covenant is becuase it gives a very good ceoverage on all elements of a good code of conduct.
+- The reason I choose the Code of Conduct provided by the Contributor Covenant is becuase it gives a very good coverage on all elements of a good code of conduct.
 It provides a basic, yet thorough explanation on the how they aim to create a safe and encouraging enviroment for anyone and everyone to participate in.
 In addition, it outlinea a basic framework for how to deal with violations of the code of conduct and how to escalate issues.

 ## License and copyright
 @ Pooya Noori, university of pittsburgh